All ILDA Members must affirm that they have read, understand and acknowledge ILDA’s document Basic Principles of Lasershow Safety.

 While ILDA does not monitor Members’ shows, if there is a safety concern, anyone can file an Ethics Complaint against a member.
 We have removed Members in the past who violated basic safety laws.

-• All Members have free online access to Skyzan laser safety software.
+• All Members have FREE online access to SKYZAN™ laser safety software.
 This $299 program developed by Rockwell Laser Industries calculates eye and skin hazards, plus FAA visual interference distances.
 (Thank you to Roberta McHatton of Laser Safety Services for sponsoring this for the Nov 2019-Nov 2023 period.)

 • ILDA offers a Laser Safety Officer course for U.S. laser lightshows.
-As of 2015, 70 persons have successfully passed the LSO test and have received a Certificate of Completion.
+As of May 2023, 321 persons have successfully passed ILDA's LSO test and have received a Certificate of Completion.

 • ILDA Members receive a discount on the ANSI Z136 series of laser safety standards.
 This includes the Z136.1 (general), Z136.4 (measurement procedures) and Z136.6 (outdoor laser safety).
 These standards are widely used by regulators and laser safety officers.

 • ILDA hosts the website LasershowSafety.info.
 This is a one-stop source for links and articles about laser show safety.

 • ILDA has information about the safety of laser shows, and especially about safe audience scanning.

 • ILDA has written a 31-page scientific paper with details about “Scanning Audiences at Laser Shows.”
 It discusses the very low number of claimed injuries from CW lightshow lasers, and explores reasons why.

 • As of May 2023, ILDA is working on a draft standard for laser show safety.
 More information is on the Category A Laser Show Standard page.